zowe/docs-site/docs/user-guide/at-tls-configuration.md

 Outbound AT-TLS rules (i.e. to make a transparent https call through http) that are configured to send the server certificate should be limited to the services that __require__ service to service authentication.
 If an API ML-onboarded southbound service needs to support X.509 client certificate authentication, we recommend to use the integrated TLS handshake capabilities of API ML.
 Do not configure an outbound AT-TLS rule for these services.

 The Discovery Service endpoints are not reachable by standard API Gateway routing by default.

+Zowe v3 includes a new component named ZAAS (Zowe Authentication and Authorization Service).
+In AT-TLS-aware mode, calls to this service must not include X.509 Client Certificate.
 :::

 ### Limitations

 If using AT-TLS with a z/OS Keyring backed by an ICSF hardware module, the only supported configuration is Zowe with z/OSMF authentication provider in JWT mode.
 LTPA token and SAF provider cannot be used in this configuration because API ML cannot access the hardware key to sign its own tokens.
+Personal Access Tokens (PAT) are not supported in this configuration because API ML cannot access the hardware key to sign the tokens.

 ## AT-TLS rules